 Canada's Greenhouse Gas Inventory

 As a signatory to the United Nations Framework Convention on Climate Change (UNFCCC), Canada is obligated to prepare and submit an annual national greenhouse gas (GHG) inventory covering anthropogenic emissions by sources and removals by sinks.
-Environment Canada is responsible for preparing Canada’s official national inventory with input from numerous experts and scientists across Canada.
-The National Inventory Report (NIR) contains Canada’s annual greenhouse gas emission estimates dating back to 1990.
+Environment and Climate Change Canada is responsible for preparing Canada’s official national inventory with input from numerous experts and scientists across Canada.
+The National Inventory Report (NIR) contains Canada’s annual GHG emission estimates dating back to 1990.